giuliowaitforitdavide/recsyslearn/README.rst

 ^^^^^^^^^^^^^^^^^

 *recsyslearn* simplifies the process of calculating item popularity and user activity, and of segmenting (i.e., categorizing) users and items into groups.
-The users and items can be seg- mented based on various criteria, hence providing the basis for group fairness analyses on several dimensions.
+The users and items can be segmented based on various criteria, hence providing the basis for group fairness analyses on several dimensions.

 In particular, the following type of segmentations are provided: